dszotowicz/eslint/docs/developer-guide/working-with-plugins.md

     The `range` property contains two indexes in the code, referring to the start and end location of a contiguous section of text that will be replaced.
 The `text` property refers to the text that will replace the given range.

-    In the initial list of problems, the `fix` property will refer to a fix in the processed JavaScript.
+    In the initial list of problems, the `fix` property will refer refer to a fix in the processed JavaScript.
 The `postprocess` method should transform the object to refer to a fix in the original, unprocessed file.

 2. Add a `supportsAutofix: true` property to the processor.